How to identify what qualifies as a large purchase on a credit card

 What is considered a “large” purchase may be somewhat subjective.
 To some people, a $1,000 expense could feel large while others may put that figure closer to $10,000.

-A more straightforward classification is tied to your credit utilization ratio, which compares your available credit with your credit limit.
-Typically, a large purchase to your card issuer is one that would put you over 30 percent of your credit utilization, the percentage most experts agree you should stay under.
-For example, if you have one credit card with a credit limit of $2,500, a $1,000 purchase would consume more than a third of your available credit.
-However, if you have $40,000 in available credit spread over multiple cards, a $1,000 purchase may not affect your credit utilization.
+A more straightforward classification is tied to your credit utilization ratio, which is the amount of credit you use compared to your total available credit.
+Typically, a large purchase to your card issuer is one that would put you over 30% of your credit utilization.
+To determine your credit utilization ratio, divide the amount of credit you use by the total available credit.
+For example, if you have one credit card with a credit limit of $2,500, a $1,000 purchase would consume more than 30% of your available credit.
+However, if you have $40,000 in available credit spread over multiple cards, a $1,000 purchase may not impact you as much.

 For the purposes of your personal finances, there are a few ways you could choose to classify something as a large purchase: